 Questioning Shakespeare’s Authorship

-Capitalization: see guidelines at http://ia.juniata.edu/citation/chicago_notes/chicago-capitals.htm.
+Capitalization: see guidelines here.
 Capitalize a foreign language title according to the practice of its language.
+(Quick reminder: hyphenated titles are capitalized in both parts, as in Vice-President.)

 Colons: Use lowercase letters following colons, unless the word is normally capitalized, or the sentence is complete.
-Note: the Chicago style has a space after the colon but not before.
+Note: the MLA style has a space after the colon but not before.

 Commas: In lists of items, do not use a comma before “and” where the sense is clear without it.
-For standard comma usage, refer to http://www.uefap.com/writing/punc/punc.htm
+For standard comma usage, refer to this page.

-Ellipses: For ellipses, do not use spaces between the periods: instead do this: …
+Ellipses: For ellipses other than those identifying an omission in a sentence, do not use spaces between the periods: instead do this: …

-Endnotes: Use endnotes, not footnotes or in-text references.
+Endnotes: Use endnotes, not footnotes.
 Where possible, include the information in the text itself instead.
 Check that numbers and text match.

 Indenting: Do not indent the first line of a new paragraph.